PalamaraLab/FastSMC/README.md

 ## Running FastSMC

-You can run FastSMC both in C++ and in Python (see below for a Python and C++ example).
+You can run FastSMC as a C++ compiled executable or using Python (see below for examples).

+**This document is not intended as an extensive guide, a more detailed user manual can be found [here](http://www.palamaralab.github.io/software/FastASMC), data and annotations from the FastASMC paper can be found [here](http://www.palamaralab.github.io/data/FastASMC).**

 ### Detailed command line options
 See ASMC's documentation for parameters related to the validation step.
 Additional parameters related to the identification step are listed below.
-Default parameters values will be modified in the future.
+Note: default parameter values are likely to change in future versions.

 ```
   --inFileRoot                	Prefix of input files (.hap, .samples, .map).